Screening for the ears.

 Otoscopy

-Tomatis® Listening Test (TLT®)
+Tomatis® Listening Test

-Screening for motor sensory integration.
+Screening for sound, vision and motor sensory integration.

 Formal assessment